India elections: Narendra Modi's BJP in early lead as vote counting begins | DW | 23.05.2019

 Vote counting in the 2019 Indian general election is underway and early trends show a clear lead for Prime Minister Narendra Modi's governing coalition.

-Official data from India's Election Commission showed the BJP alone leading in contests for 282 seats after two hours of counting, with its main rival, the Indian National Congress, ahead in 51 constituencies.
+Official data from India's Election Commission showed the BJP alone leading in contests for 282 seats, with its main rival, the Indian National Congress, ahead in 51 constituencies.

 The NDA's predicted margin of victory is larger than surveys indicated in the run-up to the vote, when most polls showed it would be the largest alliance but would fall short of an overall majority.